anandwana001/android-interview/README.md

  - MVP vs MVVM?
  - Is there any issue in the Presenter in the MVP?
  - Clean Architecture
+ - MVVM vs MVI
+ - What is Clean Architecture in MVVM
+ - What are Provides and Binds in your Dagger library

+## Design Pattern
+ -  What is SOLID principle?
+ - What are different design patterns you know about?
+ - What is a creational pattern?
+ - What is a structural pattern?
+ - What is a behavioral pattern?
+ - Create Singleton Pattern without Kotlin default implementation
+ - Create Observer Pattern
+ - Create Adapter Pattern
+ - How to make a Singleton Pattern Thread Safe?
+ - What is Dependency Inversion
+ - Write a real-life example of Dependency Injection without using any library
+ - Explain how Android Architecture components (ViewModel, LiveData, etc.) utilize design patterns behind the scenes

 ## System Design
  - Design Image Loading Library